Black background with white text that reads 'Ouray Film Sabbatical' and features a simple line drawing of mountains.

-Mentors are seasoned filmmakers and writers who are available to help sabbatical participants grow and connect.
+Facilitators are seasoned filmmakers and industry professionals who are available to help sabbatical participants grow and connect.

 Alexandria Bombach (they/them) is an award-winning director, producer, cinematographer, editor, and story consultant known for character-driven documentaries that capture human stories with empathy and depth.
 Their latest film, It’s Only Life After All, opened the 2023 Sundance Film Festival with an intimate portrait of the Indigo Girls’ forty years of music, friendship, and activism.